12 Things Every Groom Should Know Before His Wedding Night

 • Remember, interruptions and detours on your wedding night are not an indication of how every encounter will go for the rest of your lives.

 Your sex life is only as great as your openness about your sexual histories.
-Obviously, it’s possible to have roaring sex, even with unconfessed history, but here we are talking about healthy, long-lasting love.
+Obviously, it’s possible to have sex, even with unexplored and unconfessed history, but here we are talking about healthy, long-lasting connection and actual intimacy between two people.

-Honesty and vulnerability, right out of the gate, are the best foundation for intimacy in marriage.
+Honesty and vulnerability, right out of the gate, are the best foundation for connection in marriage.

 Example of areas you should be honest about: